-Berger Montague represented a class of direct purchasers of brand and generic Celebrex (celecoxib) in an action alleging that Pfizer, in violation of the Sherman Act, improperly obtained a patent for Celebrex from the U.S. Patent and Trademark Office in a scheme to unlawfully extend patent protection and delay market entry of generic versions of Celebrex.
-Plaintiffs alleged that Pfizer’s conduct caused the class overcharge damages.
+Berger Montague served as class counsel and obtained a $94 million settlement for the class of direct purchasers of brand and generic Celebrex (celecoxib) in this antitrust action against Pfizer.
+The plaintiffs alleged that Pfizer, in violation of the Sherman Act, improperly obtained a patent for Celebrex from the U.S. Patent and Trademark Office in a scheme to unlawfully extend patent protection and delay market entry of generic versions of Celebrex.
+Led by Executive Shareholder David F. Sorensen, the plaintiffs alleged in the United States District Court for the Eastern District of Virginia that Pfizer’s conduct caused the class overcharge damages.

-After more than three years of litigation and on the eve of trial, the direct purchaser class settled with Pfizer.
-Pfizer agreed to pay $94,000,000 in the settlement.
-The settlement was given final approval on April 18, 2018.
+After more than three years of litigation and on the eve of trial, the direct purchaser class settled with Pfizer in the amount of $94 million.

 If you or your company has been harmed by anticompetitive conduct or any conduct that you believe violates the antitrust laws, please contact Berger Montague.

 Berger Montague is a national law firm focusing on complex civil litigation in federal and state courts throughout the United States.
 For over half a century, Berger Montague has played lead roles in consequential, precedent-setting cases and has recovered over $50 billion for its clients and the classes they have represented.
 Berger Montague is headquartered in Philadelphia and has offices in Chicago, Minneapolis, San Diego, San Francisco, Toronto, and Washington, D.C.